godotengine/godot-docs/classes/class_spatialmaterial.rst

 | *Getter*  | get_feature()      |
 +-----------+--------------------+

 If ``true``, anisotropy is enabled.
 Changes the shape of the specular blob and aligns it to tangent space.
+Mesh tangents are needed for this to work.
+If the mesh does not contain tangents the anisotropy effect will appear broken.

 ----